rebuilding-camelot/citadel-academy/docs/cdn.md

-# Satellite CDN - Scalable Media Hosting for the Nostr Ecosystem
+# Citadel Academy CDN - Scalable Media Hosting for the Nostr Ecosystem

 This service could be used by any nostr application to allow users to upload and serve files (including large files) from a fast content delivery network.

-Satellite CDN is a paid service.
+Citadel Academy CDN is a paid service.
 Storage is "pay as you go" at a flat rate of USD $0.05 / GB / month, payable in sats via lightning at the current USD/BTC exchange rate. **Data transfer is free and unlimited.** This pricing structure is a good fit for social applications because users will not be charged extra if their content becomes popular.
 For example, if a nostr user uploads a 1 GB podcast to the CDN which goes viral and gets downloaded a million times, the user will still only pay a predictable rate of USD $0.05 per month.

-For each file added to the CDN, Satellite computes the relevant [NIP-94](https://github.com/nostr-protocol/nips/blob/master/94.md) parameters and returns them to the client upon completion of the upload.
+For each file added to the CDN, Citadel Academy computes the relevant [NIP-94](https://github.com/nostr-protocol/nips/blob/master/94.md) parameters and returns them to the client upon completion of the upload.
 The client may then verify these values and/or use them to create a kind `1063` event.

 ## Example